• 9 Reasons to Convert your Short-term Rental to Long-term

 3. Start the Moving Process Early:

-For tenants not renewing, the non-renewal letter marks the official start of the moving process.
-It allows you to provide adequate notice, begin searching for a new home, and prepare for the transition well in advance of the lease termination date.
+The non-renewal letter marks the official start of the moving process for tenants not renewing.
+It allows you to provide adequate notice, begin searching for a new home, and prepare for the transition well before the lease termination date.

 How Much Notice is Required for Non-Renewal?